zpainter/iassist/content/conferences/iassist2023/_index.md

 ### Philadelphia, PA, USA, May 30 - June 2, 2023

-**Host institution: IASSIST with representation from the University of Pennsylvania, Princeton University, Rutgers University, Temple University, and Drexel University.**
+**Host institution: IASSIST with representation from the University of Pennsylvania, Princeton University, Rutgers University, and Temple University.**

 <br />